CALL FOR NOMINATIONS FOR 2014 AATSP ELECTION

 The Nominating Committee consists of the out-going members of the Executive Council plus at least one other national member to be selected by those out-going members.
 As is customary, the immediate past-president is appointed Chair of the Nominating Committee, and this was done by the Executive Council at its July 2012 meeting.
 In addition, the Executive Council voted to include the Past President of the AATSP as a liaison between the Executive Council and the Nominating Committee; the liaison serves ex-officio without vote.

-Christine Campbell; EC Liaison to the Nominating Committee, Ex-officio, Non-voting; Defense Language Institute; Monterey, CA
+Christine Campbell; Chair; Defense Language Institute; Monterey, CA

 Additional Contact Information for Nominating Committee Chair